jamespro/eventregi/README.md

   * Create, View, Edit, Delete
 * Reporting with graphic packages

+## TODO - Currently Working On
+* Review step:
+  * Need to finish defining/setting up the Review route and files
+  * Compare Items to Review
+  * Items save to DB, user redirected to review step.
+  * **CREATING ReviewReginfo and ReviewItems to get the content onto the Review page... defining getUser in api.js to get the user info...
+Go over to the API now**
+  * Retrieve items
+  * Display on page
+  * Show prices
+  * UUID is in the URL, so can develop the "retrieve from abandonment"
+* Use state or context to keep the UUID, maybe other info?
+*

 ## TODO - MVP v1
 - [ ] FILL IN README
 - [ ] Header: Add graphic banner